antoine-gallais/antoine-gallais.github.io/publications.md

 # International conferences

+* Y. Sellami, Y. Imine, A. Gallais, [An Efficient Data Integrity Verification Scheme For Distributed Fog Computing Architecture](http://www.wimob.org/wimob2022/), to appear in Proc.
+The 18th International Conference on Wireless and Mobile Computing, Networking and Communications (IEEE WiMob) - Thessaloniki, Greece, October 2022.
 * E. Blanchard, A. Gallais, E. Leblond, D. Sidhoum-Rahal and J. Walter, [An analysis of the security and privacy issues of the Neovote online voting system](https://e-vote-id.org/), to appear in Proc.
 The International Conference for Electronic Voting (E-Vote-ID) - Bregenz, Austria, October 2022.
 * A. Haj-Hassan, Y. Imine, A. Gallais and B. Quoitin, [Zero-Touch Mutual Authentication Scheme for 6TiSCH Industrial IoT Networks](https://iwcmc.org/2022/), in Proc.
 International Wireless Communications and Mobile Computing Conference (IWCMC) - Dubrovnik, Croatia, June 2022.
 * J. Dubrulle, B. Quoitin and A. Gallais, [Opportunities and limitations of multi-instance RPL](https://ieeexplore.ieee.org/document/9600037/), in Proc.
 IEEE 17th International Conference on Distributed Computing in Sensor Systems (DCOSS) - Cyprus, July 2021.